dkodaj/rte/README.md

 port toBrowserClipboard : String -> Cmd msg
 ```

 These ports belong in your `subscriptions` and `update` functions.
-See the [example](https://github.com/dkodaj/rte/tree/master/example).
+See the example's [Main.elm](https://github.com/dkodaj/rte/blob/master/example/src/Main.elm).

 You will also need a bit of JS: